ericdunbar/ICS2O_wiki/termwork/computer-systems/Hardware-Network-OS-Applying-Your-Knowledge.md

 ## Task(s)

-1. Individually or in pairs, you will be putting together a proposal package for a potential client as below.
+1. Individually or in pairs, you will be putting together a two-part proposal package for a potential client as below.
 There will be a roughly equal number of individuals/groups for each Client.

 _Your teacher might set up this differently - see your teacher for more details_